Uncomplicated Cystitis

 Clinical Features And DiagnosisTop

 Typical clinical features of uncomplicated cystitis include dysuria, frequency, and suprapubic pain, sometimes also urgency/incontinence and hematuria (in ~40% of patients), as well as suprapubic tenderness.
 Additionally, leukocyturia and bacteriuria >105 colony-forming units (CFU)/mL (in some patients 102-104 CFU/mL) are seen.
-Untreated uncomplicated cystitis may last from a few to over 10 days.
+Untreated uncomplicated cystitis may last from a few to >10 days.
 In the absence of clinical uncertainty, the benefit of urinalysis and urine cultures is minimal in uncomplicated cystitis and therefore testing is not required.

 TreatmentTop